 Discard First N Fixes: This option discards a configurable number of points from the GPS if the PDOP is above 2.3.
 This gives the GPS some time to improve its accuracy, and lowers the chance of outlying GPS fixes slipping through the filters.

-If the distance between the last logged point and the current position exceeds Distance (m), then log a new point with log reason “distance”.
+Distance (m): If the distance between the last logged point and the current position exceeds this value, then log a new point with log reason “distance”.

 Heading change logs are split into short and long heading changes to minimise points in large heading changes in a small distance and are logged use the log reason “heading change”.